Pakka Chukka: Plot

 Rami and Nani disguise as their fathers (who are their lookalikes) and make a group of people believe that they are swamijis.
 After finding out that they have been tricked, people beat up the fathers since Rami and Nani have run away.
 While on the run, Rami and Nani run into a house where a newly married couple are ready to get in bed during their first night.
 The couple files a complaint in the police station.
 Since the police are after them, Rami and Nani run non-stop and jump on stage during a modeling competition and win an oil lamp.

-In the meanwhile, Chandru tells a group of guys that two potential grooms are coming from America for their rich uncle, and his men hatch a plan to pretend to dress like them and kidnap them at the Bangalore International Airport.
+Meanwhile, Chandru tells a group of guys that two potential grooms are coming from the US for their rich uncle, and his men hatch a plan to pretend to dress like them and kidnap them at the Bangalore International Airport.
 Chandru's men execute the plan with two of them dressing like the American potential grooms and two of them as the kidnappers.
-After the police inspector Sundar Raj arrives, Rami and Nani run to the airport.
-While they are changing, the clothes of the grooms from America and their orange wigs fall on them.
+After the police inspector Sundar arrives, Rami and Nani run to the airport.
+While they are changing clothes, the clothes of the American grooms and their orange wigs fall on them.
 One shirt says "Pakka" and the other "Chukka".
 After they leave the airport, Chandru's rich uncle mistakes them to be the American grooms.
 They now call themselves Pakka and Chukka hoping that they will not lose their identities.

-The movie continues with Chandru and Sundru attempting to hatch a series of plots against Rami and Nani including a failed attempt to switch Rami and Nani back with Chandru's men.
-Rami and Nani fall in love with the rich man's daughters - Meena and her sister, respectively.
-Rami and Nani escape from the rich man's home.
+Chandru and Sundru attempt to hatch a series of plots against Rami and Nani including a failed attempt to switch Rami and Nani back with Chandru's men.
+Rami and Nani fall in love with the rich man's daughters — Meena and her sister, respectively.
+They escape from the rich man's home.
 Chandru and Sundru choke their rich uncle's wife and make her faint.
 They frame Rami and Nani for the murder but since they act mentally unstable, they are taken to the mental hospital as shown at the beginning of the film.
 Rami and Nani's fathers find out what their sons have been doing and come to the rich man's house.
 The leave their sons naked with only a towel and steal their wigs, taking advantage of the situation.
 Chandru and Sundru are confused when Rami and Nani start shaving but little do they know that they are not Rami and Nani but their fathers.
 Rami and Nani's father take advantage of the situation and Rami's father even falls for the maid.
 This confuses the rich man who had a good impression of the American grooms, who now start smoking in front of him.
 Chandru and Sundru come to their rich uncle's house in the night.
 They are confused because when they wake Rami and Nani, they come to urinate on them twice (the second time it was their fathers).
 Chandru and Sundru use Meena and her sister to do something against Rami and Nani.
 However, a flies comes into the room and lands on Sundru, leaving him injured.
 The rich man later finds out that Rami and Nani are not his potential grooms from America but he is okay with them marrying his daughters after all that has happened.